Pitasi/univrs/articles/univrs.md

     }
 }

-// add replace_comp() to lol-html's Elements so that we can pass Markup components directly pub trait ComponentReplacer {
+// add a convenient replace_comp() to lol-html's Elements so that we can pass
+// Markup components directly instead of wrestling with Strings pub trait ComponentReplacer {
     fn replace_comp(&mut self, comp: Markup);
 }